Treatment for Jealousy with a Psychologist

 Our psychologists have many years of experience in the treatment of jealousy.
 We will briefly summarize what you can expect when you contact us for treatment of jealousy.

-When you seek out psychological help for jealousy with us, we begin by mapping the specific mechanisms that are the driving force behind your specific issues.
+When you seek psychological help for jealousy from us, we begin by mapping out the specific mechanisms that drive your particular problems.

 We separate between basic foundational factors, triggering factors and sustaining factors.

-Once we have mapped these factors, we will know more about what is needed to give you the best treatment for jealousy in exactly your situation and how we should tailor your therapy.
+Once we have mapped these factors, we know more about what is needed for the best treatment for jealousy in your particular case and how we can set up therapy.

-Simply becoming conscious of the inner dynamics that are propelling your jealousy is often therapeutic in itself.
+The very act of becoming aware of the internal dynamics that drive jealousy is often therapeutic in itself.

 Common reasons for excessive jealousy